cetio/selenium/README.md

 | Windows | ![Chrome / Windows](https://github.com/cetio/selenium/actions/workflows/chrome-windows.yml/badge.svg) | ![Firefox / Windows](https://github.com/cetio/selenium/actions/workflows/firefox-windows.yml/badge.svg) |

 Selenium is a native D implementation of the W3C WebDriver protocol.
 It drives Chrome, Firefox, Edge, and Safari directly over HTTP, with no external language bindings or C wrappers.
 The API often mirrors the Selenium Ruby bindings, so it should be familiar to existing Selenium users.

-A `Driver` is a handle to one browser session.
-A `Bridge` owns a local WebDriver process or connects to a remote server and can host multiple sessions.

 ## Installation